ThulsaDoom252/FireDrive/README.md

 ### Changes:

+## Previous versions:

+### v1.2.1

+- Hide mobile menu on home page

+### v1.2

 - Audio player features:
     - Play/pause music from audio page or directly from player
     - Switch between tracks
     - Audio can be played everywere on site

 - Navigation bar
     - completely change positioning of navigation bar on mobile devices

-## Previous versions:

 ### v1.1

 - Added button to delete all current media on page
 - Upload button is disabled when media is uploading